 The Rankine method of Lateral Earth Pressure Calculation

-This equation, which derived by William Rankine, is the development of coulomb formula.
-The Rankine method does not take the friction between wall and soil into account.
+This equation, which derived by William Rankine, is the development of the coulomb formula.
+The Rankine method does not take the friction between the wall and soil into account.

-This makes it a conservative way for designing retaining walls.
+This makes it a conservative way of designing retaining walls.
 The Rankine lateral earth pressure equation is the same for both zero-wall friction and level backfill soil:

 Rankine equation is rearranged when backfill is level as: